wyrmisis/dungeon23/Dungeon Levels/Readme.md

 > [!danger] Trap: some trap name
 > * Trap information with **scannable bolding**;
 > * Where is it?
 > * What does it do?
-If the trap does damage, add it to the title
 > * How is it triggered?
+> * If the trap deals damage and/or requires a save, add that to the title (ex: `Lightning Trap (W: 3d8)` for a lightning trap that deals 3d8 on a failed Wands save)
 >
 > If applicable, long-form information about the trap can be entered like this.

 > [!example]  Treasure
 > * A bulleted list of **treasure**